GWIAdmin/GenwealthSuite/README.md

 ## Overview

-GenwealthSuite is a Python-based system that combines Excel-based tax calculations with a straightforward web interface.
-The system enables a user to input client data through a webpage and pass these inputs to a server-side Python script, which integrates with an Excel file to process tax calculations and returns the results back to the user.
-After performing the computations, GenwealthSuite can use GPT-4 to provide AI-generated tax optimization insights.
+GenwealthSuite is a Python-based web application that streamlines data entry and leverages an Excel spreadsheet for tax calculations.
+Advisors enter client information into a web form; the server then updates a master Excel workbook, triggers recalculations (using Excel’s formulas), and returns the results.
+Finally, GenwealthSuite can use GPT-4 to provide AI-generated insights for strategic tax planning.

 ## Key Features

 - **Excel-Based Calculations:**
-  The system leverages existing Excel templates to perform tax-related calculations, minimizing the need to rewrite logic.
+   - A Python backend (Flask or FastAPI) updates the Excel file based on user input and retrieves updated results.
+   - Open to multiple Python libraries (`openpyxl`, `xlwings`, `win32com`) for reading/writing Excel cells and forcing recalculations.

 - **Server-Side Processing:**
-  A Python server (using frameworks such as Flask or FastAPI) handles incoming data, updates the Excel file, triggers recalculations, and extracts results programmatically.
+  - A Python server (using frameworks such as Flask or FastAPI) handles incoming data, updates the Excel file, triggers recalculations, and extracts results programmatically.

 - **Web Interface for Input:**
-  The interface is a static webpage where users enter client information.
-Input is sent to the server via a POST request, and the server returns calculated results as JSON.
+  - A static webpage allows advisors to enter Form 1040 data.
+  - Data is sent to the backend via `fetch()`, and results are displayed without exposing users to the complexity of Excel.
 - **AI-Generated Insights:**
-  Once calculations are complete, GPT-4 can be used to provide tax strategy suggestions based on the computed values.
+   - Once calculations are complete, the system can send relevant data to GPT-4 (or another large language model) to generate strategic tax optimization ideas.

+- `frontend/` – Contains the UI:
+  - **index.html** – A static form for user data input (e.g., personal info, wages, deductions).
+  - **script.js** – Frontend logic for dynamic fields, client-side calculations, and the POST request to the server.
+  - **style.css** – Basic styling.

+- `server/` – Contains the backend:
+  - **app.py** – The Flask or FastAPI application, which defines endpoints for processing tax data.
+  - **excel_processor.py** – Logic to read/write Excel cells and retrieve calculated tax results.

+- `requirements.txt` – Lists Python dependencies.

 ## Requirements